ethan4984/boot/README.md

   E820Entry_t *E820Entries = (E820Entry_t*)0x6000;
 }
 ```
-to load your kernel, at the end of boot.asm, just change the last line too
+to load your kernel, at the end of boot.asm, just this line too
 ```asm
 incbin '<insert path to kernel binary>'
 ```